Resolved – Pictures on SD Card not Showing on Computer

 Recover Data Using the Yodot Photo Recovery Tool

-You can recover lost or deleted pictures from your SD card quite easily with the Yodot Photo Recovery tool.
+You can recover lost or deleted pictures from your SD card with Yodot Photo Recovery tool.

 If the SD card is corrupted and it is not accessible on your computer, you can format it and re-insert the card.
 Before hitting that format button, you have to recover the data first.